 We presented our idea along with a case study to our clients and they were instantly sold on the idea.

 A little over 2 years ago, we came up with this concept and tested it out using existing services.
 We then built a prototype that further demonstrated the positive effects of running to the beat of music.
-2+ years later, that feature is live in the latest Nike+ Running app and it’s called Pace Station.
+2+ years later, that feature is now available in the latest Nike+ Running app and it’s called Pace Station.

 So what are you waiting for?
 Pick a genre, set a pace and let’s go!